zuoym15/ARchess/README.md

 - Play by clicking on the pieces.
 Grid your mouse placed on is shown in `GREEN`.
 Piece you select is shown in `RED`.
 Possible moves is shown in `BLUE`. your king becomes `PINK` if you are checked.

 # Notes
+- No AI availible yet.
+We will consider adding an AI in the future.
 - Pawn can only promote into Queen.
 - No undo could be done.